12th October, 1492

 Death of Josiah G. Holland, American news editor and author of the Christmas hymn “There’s a Song in the Air.”
 After a brief career in medicine, Holland had established a weekly newspaper.
 Later he joined the staff of the Springfield Republican, in Massachusetts.
 Holland also helped found Scribner’s Magazine, serving as its editor the rest of his life.

-Carl Strehlow, German missionary to Australia, arrives at Hermannsburg station where he is appointed head of the mission and will translate the Bible into three aboriginal languages.
+On this day in Christian History, Carl Strehlow, German missionary to Australia, arrives at Hermannsburg station where he is appointed head of the mission and will translate the Bible into three aboriginal languages.

-Death of hymnwriter Frances Humphreys Alexander, best known for “There is a Green Hill Far Away” and the Christmas carol “Once in Royal David’s City.”
+Death of hymn writer Frances Humphreys Alexander, best known for “There is a Green Hill Far Away” and the Christmas carol “Once in Royal David’s City.”

 Death of Edward Raimond Baierlein, Lutheran missionary among the Chippewa Indians near Frankenmuth, Michigan, and and later among the people of Sadras, Cuddalore, and Tranquebar, India.
 He wrote books about his Michigan work, where he was beloved for treating the Indians as true equals.